+32. (1) The Chief Registrar shall prepare financial statements for the Fund for each financial year in a form prescribed by the Public Sector Accounting Standards Board and shall ensure that the report contains information on the financial and non-financial performance of the Fund.

+Financial statements.

-- (1) The Chief Registrar shall prepare financial statements for the Fund for each financial year in a form prescribed by the Public Sector Accounting Standards Board and shall ensure that the report contains information on the financial and non-financial performance of the Fund. - (2) Upon approval by the Commission and not later than three months after the end of each financial year, the Chief Registrar shall submit the financial statements prepared under this regulation to the Auditor-General. - (3) The Chief Registrar shall disclose in the financial statements a list of special funds or State Cotporations and Semi-Autonomous Government Agencies funded from the Fund.
+- (2) Not later than three months after the end of each financial year, the Chief Registrar shall submit the financial statements prepared under this regulation to the Auditor-General with a copy to the Commission. - (3) The Chief Registrar shall disclose in the financial statements a list of special funds or state corporations and semi-autonomous government agencies funded from the Fund.